dsccommunity/dsccommunity.org/content/Community/committee.en.md

 <hr />
 <a href="https://github.com/johlju" target="_blank"><img src="https://avatars3.githubusercontent.com/u/7189721?s=400&v=4" alt="drawing" style="width:100px; display:block; float: right; margin-left: auto;margin-right:auto; padding-left: 0px; border-radius:50%" /></a>

 **Johan** is also a top contributor and maintains some of the most actives Resources, while joining Daniel in reviewing code across all other repositories and improving the experience and quality of the DSC Resource Kit.
-Johan also helps new contributors and maintainers to get up to speed, and any DSC user in the DSC channel of the PowerShell Slack team.
+Johan also helps new contributors and maintainers to get up to speed, and any DSC user in the [Slack PowerShell #DSC channel](/community/contact/)